barionleg/ANTs_wiki/How-does-ANTs-handle-qform-and-sform-in-NIFTI-1-images?.md

-**This page has changed to reflect updates to ITK NIFTI I/O. See revision history for information about older implementations.**
+## ANTs NIFTI I/O will change in the next release

+Because ITK has changed its NIFTI-1 I/O conventions, ANTs binaries will also change.
+The source code as already been updated to reflect this, so the next release will contain the new method.
+This page will be updated accordingly.
+Briefly, the preference for qform has been removed, and sform is now used wherever possible.

+# ITK NIFTI I/O for ANTs 2.3.4 and earlier

 ## Short answer